IBM/cp4d-deployment/selfmanaged-openshift/upi/azure/Readme.md

   + This will also create a DNS Zone needed for this deployment.
   + Note the DNS Zone name.
 2. Create an Azure Service Principal with `Contributor` and `User Access Administrator` roles.
-  + Create a Service Principal, using your Azure Subscription ID, named with a valid URL (e.g. http://john.doe.SP) and save the returned json:
+  + Create a Service Principal, using your Azure Subscription ID, named with a valid URL (e.g. http://john.doe.SP) and save the returned JSON: